Zinc is a trace element that is necessary for a healthy immune system. A lack of zinc can make a person more susceptible to disease and illness.

 Currently, the recommended dietary allowance (RDA) for zinc in the United States is 8 milligrams (mg) a day for women and 11 mg a day for men.

-The element is naturally found in a number of different foods, but it is also available as a dietary supplement.
+The element is naturally found in many different foods, but it is also available as a dietary supplement.

-Zinc is important for a healthy immune system, properly synthesizing DNA, promoting healthy growth during childhood, and healing wounds.
-Let's look at each of these in turn.
+Zinc is vital for a healthy immune system, correctly synthesizing DNA, promoting healthy growth during childhood, and healing wounds.

-According to the European Journal of Immunology, the human body needs zinc to activate T lymphocytes (T cells).2
+According to the European Journal of Immunology, the human body needs zinc to activate T lymphocytes (T cells).

 T cells help the body in two ways: